Check out the following EVENTS in New York!

 Now through September 2, 2019: Walt Whitman’s Arcadia: Long Island Through the Eyes of a Poet & Painters: Exhibition: Walt Whitman’s Arcadia will present chosen passages from Whitman’s writings alongside more than 20 paintings by William Sidney Mount, John F. Kensett, Lemuel Wiles, and more.
 The stunning wooded landscapes, rustic scenery, and rugged shoreline that so captivated Whitman was equally fascinating to artists from across the region.

-June 14 - September 30, 2019: Face to Face: Artist Portraits of Other Artists - How do artists look?
+Now through September 30, 2019: Face to Face: Artist Portraits of Other Artists - How do artists look?
 How does an artist perceive and portray individuals in portraiture?
 And what if those individuals – their subjects – are fellow artists themselves?
 Face to Face is a unique exploration of artists painting other artists.
 They often live or work near one another, regularly show their work and give feedback, and have formed distinct communities scattered throughout the region.

 MUSEUM OF THE CITY OF NEW YORK - New York, NY

 The Museum of the City of New York fosters understanding of the distinctive nature of urban life in the world’s most influential metropolis.
 It engages visitors by celebrating, documenting, and interpreting the city’s past, present, and future.
 Get coupon